 Warm cinnamon skillet apples cooked over low heat with just water and cinnamon for a super easy, healthy dessert.
 Top your bowl of cinnamon apples with a scoop of natural vanilla ice cream to make it a little more decadent!

-A year or two ago, I discovered that cooking apple slices in just water and high-quality cinnamon makes a really delicious, healthy dessert or even snack, so I’m sharing my super simple method for cinnamon skillet apples with you today.
-It’s a healthier alternative to traditional baked cinnamon apples recipes, which typically call for loads of sugar and butter.
+A year or two ago, I discovered that cooking apple slices in just water and cinnamon makes a really delicious, healthy dessert or even snack, so I’m sharing my super simple method for cinnamon skillet apples with you today.
+It’s a healthier alternative to traditional fried apples recipes, which typically call for loads of sugar and butter.

-This recipe has just three ingredients- apples, cinnamon, and water, with optional nuts, and it’s hard to mess up.
+This recipe has just three ingredients- apples, cinnamon, and water, and it’s hard to mess up.
 I like using granny smith apples since they’re tart, firm, and great for baking, and they’re actually the lowest in sugar out of all the apple varieties.
-Added bonus: Since the recipe doesn’t use butter, honey, etc., it’s vegan-friendly.
+And an added bonus is that since the recipe doesn’t use butter, honey, etc., it’s vegan-friendly.

 - 1/2 cup water